 - a.
-Two representatives of the Athlete members of USAA, one of whom shall be the USAA representative to the USOPC Athletes' Advisory Council and one of whom shall be competing in the compound discipline (collectively, the "Athlete Directors"). - b.
+Two representatives of the Athlete members of USAA, one of whom shall be the USAA representative to the USOPC Athletes Advisory Council and one of whom shall be competing in the compound discipline (collectively, the "Athlete Directors"). - b.
 One representative of the Coach members of USAA (the "Coach Director"). - c.
 One representative of the Judge members of USAA (the "Judge Director"). - d.
 One at-large representative who shall be a member of USAA's general membership. - e.
-Two representatives of the Registered Clubs members of USAA (one from Registered JOAD Clubs and one from Non-JOAD Registered Clubs (Adult and Collegiate) of USAA (the "Grassroots Directors").

-- f.
-Two independent directors (the "Independent Directors"). - g.
-One representative of the Affiliated Organization members of USAA (the "Affiliated Organization Director").
+Two representatives of the Registered Clubs members of USAA (one from Registered JOAD Clubs and one from Non-JOAD Registered Clubs (Adult and Collegiate) of USAA (the "Grassroots Directors"). - f.
+Two independent directors (the "Independent Directors") as defined in Section 7.6. - g.
+One representative of the Affiliated Organization members of USAA (the "Affiliated Organization Director") as defined in Section 7.5(i).